 - Butternut squash

-- Iceberg lettuce (but it is not very nutritionally dense and can cause diarrhea so limit the amount you feed)
+- Romaine lettuce (but it is not very nutritionally dense and can cause diarrhea so limit the amount you feed)

 Other vegetable and fruits are acceptable to include in the diet but should not make up the bulk of the daily meals.